 Now that you’ve discovered your buyer’s journey and approach at each stage, you need to map out your sales processes accordingly to strongly impact their purchasing decision.

 Buyer’s Journey Has Changed.
-Here’s How SMBs Can Plan Better.
+Here’s How Growing Businesses Can Plan Better.

 How well do I know my buyer?
 What do they prefer when they make a purchase?
 Are they price-sensitive?
 These are certainly a few questions that come to every business owner’s mind.
 So, let’s have a look at how the buyer’s journey has evolved over time, and how business owners can modify their operations to accommodate this evolution.